Matched betting is simple. Place a series of bets to profit from free bets and bonuses.

 - Place a back bet using your free bet at a bookmaker.

-- Place a lay bet at a betting exchange to guarantee profit from your free bet.
+- Place a lay bet at a betting exchange.
+This will guarantee profit from your free bet.

 Matched betting odds

 Bookmakers use figures to show the chance, or probability, of an outcome occurring.
-Odds are shown in fractional or decimal format.
-Fractional odds are like “two to one” (2/1) and decimal odds such as 2.00 and 3.00.
+Odds are in fractional or decimal format.
+Fractional odds are like “two to one” (2/1) and decimal odds such as 2.0 and 3.0.

 Matched bettors need to convert fractional odds to decimal odds.